-Stockport entrepreneur Lydia Hughes is set to make a big splash in the online beauty market, thanks to the Stockport Business Finance Scheme, as supplied by Business Finance Solutions (BFS), a lending partner of the Greater Manchester Combined Authority.
+Stockport entrepreneur Lydia Hughes is set to make a big splash in the online beauty market.
+Her start up is thanks to the Stockport Business Finance Scheme.
+This is supplied by Business Finance Solutions (BFS), a lending partner of the Greater Manchester Combined Authority.

-In 2016 Lydia launched her beauty website Ditzy Doll with the aim of supplying some of the UK’s most popular and ‘must have’ cosmetics direct to consumers at affordable prices.
-Starting with niche eyelash products, she quickly expanded into lips, hair, nails, jewellery, glitter and tanning products and now stocks brands including W7, Paint Glow and Technic.
+In 2016 Lydia launched her beauty website Ditzy Doll.
+The aim is to supply the UK’s most popular and ‘must have’ cosmetics direct to consumers at affordable prices.
+Starting with niche eyelash products, she quickly expanded into lips, hair, nails, jewellery, glitter and tanning products.
+She now stocks brands including W7, Paint Glow and Technic.
 Lydia is already trading profitably and making major inroads into the beauty marketplace, an industry that is worth £17 billion to the UK economy.

 Lydia, a former administrative assistant, is now using the £10k funding from the Stockport Business Finance Scheme to;

 - expand her product range

 She also plans to expand her website content to include makeup tutorial videos.
 She also plans to launch a range of seasonal group parties and bespoke pamper packages.

 Xiao Liu, Loan Officer at BFS which is part of the Manchester Growth Company, said: “Like many of the start up companies we support, Lydia has taken her passion and turned it into a highly effective business idea.
 The online beauty market is booming.
 With a reported 31% increase year on year and we are delighted to be working in partnership with Stockport Council to help Lydia on the next stage of her growth journey.”